-The photo at the top of this page shows the ice in the base of our freezer.
-The photo to the left shows the ice that was behind the back cover.
+The first photo at the top of this page shows the ice in the base of our freezer.
+The previous photo shows the ice that was behind the back cover.
 It’s in the bottom right corner under the metal section.
 You can also see the sloping channel where defrosted water should run down to the right and out through the drain hole in the corner.
 The hole was blocked solid with ice.
 You can even see the trickle line where water has run from the channel into the base.

 The photos below show the ice blockage before and then the clear drain channel and hole after proper defrosting.

 What causes the blockage?

 Clearly ice should not build up at the back and block the drain hole.
 There could be a fault in the PCB or a sensor causing it to over-freeze.
 Or even (if fitted) a failure in the auto defrosting system.
 Excessive frosting which looks more like hard snow than clear ice can be caused by moist warm air getting drawn into the appliance as described in this article Icing up in fridge or freezer.
 If the fault quickly re-occurs you need to call an engineer.

 This photo show the main compressor at the back of the freezer.
 Above it is a black plastic tray.
 This is where water from the channel inside runs.
 The heat generated from the compressor slowly evaporates the water.
 If the channel inside the appliance is blocked as described in this article water will instead run into the base of the appliance.